Observational Scaling Laws and the Predictability of Language Model Performance: Observational Scaling Laws

 \subsection{Identifying a Low-Dimensional Capability Space (\Cref{eq:obsscaling3})}

 We validate the existence of a low-dimensional capability measure $S$ that linearly relates to standard LM benchmarks $B$ by showing that only a few principal components of $B$ capture most of its variation (\cref{eq:obsscaling3}).
-We demonstrate that the benchmark-model matrix $B$ for a reasonable, broad set of benchmarks and models is low-rank and that \cref{eq:obsscaling3} is a reasonable assumption.
-As this type of analysis depends heavily on the set of models and benchmarks chosen, we carefully describe our selection process below.
+We demonstrate that the benchmark-model matrix $B$ for a reasonable, broad set of benchmarks and models is low-rank and that \cref{eq:obsscaling3} is a reasonable assumption. \ifneurips \else As this type of analysis depends heavily on the set of models and benchmarks chosen, we carefully describe our selection process below. \fi

-\paragraph{Models} Since the benchmark-model matrix $B$ can be directly measured for any LM, we include a large number of publicly accessible models for subsequent analysis.
+\ifneurips \paragraph{Models} Since the benchmark-model matrix $B$ can be directly measured for any LM, we include a large number of publicly accessible models for subsequent analysis.
 We collected a broad set of open LMs covering 21 model families (a collection of models across scales such as LLaMA-2 7B, 13B, 70B) and a total of 77 models.
+These encompass models trained from heterogeneous recipes, including standard training recipes like LLaMA \citep{touvron2023llama}, those trained on synthetic data like Phi \citep{li2023phi}, and models specifically trained on code data like StarCoder \citep{li2023starcoder}.
+For this analysis, we consider only pretrained base models to avoid the complexities introduced by instruction tuning.
+We also include an analysis for instruction-tuned models that include proprietary ones like GPT-4 \citep{openai2023gpt4} in \cref{appx:add_results:instruct_llm_pca_analysis}, which demonstrates similar results.
+See \cref{tab:base_llm_data} for a detailed list of collected models. \else \paragraph{Models} Since the benchmark-model matrix $B$ can be directly measured for any LM, we include a large number of publicly accessible models for subsequent analysis.
+We collected a broad set of open LMs covering 21 model families (a collection of models across scales such as LLaMA-2 7B, 13B, 70B) and a total of 77 models.
 These encompass models trained from heterogeneous recipes, including standard training recipes like LLaMA \citep{touvron2023llama} and Qwen \citep{bai2023qwen}, those trained on synthetic data like Phi \citep{li2023phi}, and models specifically trained on code data like CodeLlama \citep{roziere2023codellama} and StarCoder \citep{li2023starcoder}.
 For this analysis, we consider only pretrained base models to avoid the complexities introduced by instruction tuning.
 We also include an analysis for instruction-tuned models that include proprietary ones like GPT-4 \citep{openai2023gpt4} and Claude-2 \citep{anthropic2023claude2} in \cref{appx:add_results:instruct_llm_pca_analysis}, which demonstrates similar results.
-See \cref{tab:base_llm_data} for a detailed list of collected models.
+See \cref{tab:base_llm_data} for a detailed list of collected models. \fi

 \paragraph{Benchmarks} We collected a set of diverse benchmarks that assess various LMs' capabilities.
 These include popular aggregated benchmarks like MMLU \citep{hendrycks2020mmlu} that assess the general knowledge of LMs.
 For more specialized evaluations, we included ARC-C \citep{clark2018arc}, HellaSwag \citep{zellers2019hellaswag}, Winogrande \citep{sakaguchi2021winogrande} for commonsense reasoning, GSM8K \citep{cobbe2021gsm8k} for mathematical reasoning, HumanEval \citep{chen2021humaneval} for programming, TruthfulQA \citep{lin2021truthfulqa} for truthfulness, and XWinograd \citep{muennighoff2022xwinograd} for multilingual capabilities.
 We carefully collected these metrics from standardized evaluation protocols for comparability across LMs.
 In particular, we compiled them from standardized leaderboards, like the Open LLM Leaderboard \citep{open-llm-leaderboard} and EvalPlus \citep{evalplus}, when available.
 Otherwise, we used standardized libraries such as the LM Eval Harness \citep{eval-harness} to evaluate the LMs.
 See \cref{appx:model_collect_eval} for full details of our data collection pipeline.